-Another note.
-Yes, another note about the diseases going around your kids’ school.
+Another email.
+Yes, another email about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
 Flu.
 RSV.
 Just looking at the words is enough to send mamas and daddies into a panic.
-The CDC announced that RSV causes an average of 57,527 hospitalizations among children under five each year in the US.
+The CDC announced that RSV causes an average of 57,527 hospitalizations among children under five each year in the United States.
 So what can you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two primary causes of poor indoor air quality:

-- Pollutant substances (cleaning agents, improperly maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutant substances (cleaning products, improperly maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)

 So all this data – what does it mean?
 What do you do?
 How can you make sure you and your kids aren’t breathing contaminated, disease-inducing air?

 Luckily, you have options.